hodovani/hodovani.github.io/books/Book-of-Proof.md

 Two sets are __equal__ if they conatin exact the same elements.

+Let A abd B be sets.
+Let a ∈ A and b ∈ B. If a ∈ B and b ∈ A, then A = B.

+__a ∈ A__ means a is a member of the set A

+__A ⊆ B__ means A is a subset of B.

 <img src="https://render.githubusercontent.com/render/math?math=A = {2,3,4,5}">
 <img src="https://render.githubusercontent.com/render/math?math=2 \in A">
 <img src="https://render.githubusercontent.com/render/math?math=7 \notin A">